yasserelmzoudi/Baby-Name-Data-Analyzer/DESIGN.md

 - No commas in each line other than separators
 - All files from URL data source begin with "yob"
 - Format of data files is as stated
+- For questions involving calculations over a range of years, if a particular name is not found in every year in that range, it is omitted from the calculation

 ### Adding New Features
 - In order to add a new feature such as returning the meanings of names that are returned for certain questions I would utilize a HashTable.
 I would populate this HashTable utilizing the same DataReader class I utilized before in order to avoid duplicated and smelly code.
 Then, for every question that returned a name, I would call a method that I would create that would look up the names to be returned in the HashTable and append them as values in a Map in which the desired names for a given problem are the keys.